-Covid-19 coronavirus: The Ministry of Health to provide an update on new Covid-19 cases
+Covid-19 coronavirus: 13 new cases in NZ, no further deaths

 Today's update comes just three days before the Government is set to reveal whether or not it will be extending the level 4 lockdown.

-Speaking to the Nation this morning, Minister for Small Business Stuart Nash, said it looks as though New Zealand was flattening the curve.
+Speaking to the Nation this morning, Minister for Small Business Stuart Nash said it looked as though New Zealand was flattening the curve.

 He rejected the notion that the Government has damaged the economy needlessly.